HERO is a Member Driven Organization

 Ron is also president and CEO of The Health Project, which is responsible for establishing and managing the C. Everett Koop National Health Awards.
 Since 1994, The Health Project has been the premier organization that identifies and recognizes exemplar health promotion programs.
 The Health Project is dedicated to improving Americans’ health and reducing the need and demand for medical services through good health practices.

-Dr. Paul Terry is president and CEO of the Health Enhancement Research Organization (HERO), a national think tank dedicated to advancing best practices in employee health promotion.
-In collaboration with HERO members, Paul and the HERO team provide leadership in research and education on issues such as the impact of wellness program best practices on health outcomes and the impact of healthy cultures on employee performance.
+Karen Moseley is President of the Health Enhancement Research Organization (HERO), a national think tank dedicated to advancing best practices in employee health promotion.
+In collaboration with HERO members, Karen and the HERO team provide leadership in research and education on issues such as the impact of wellness program best practices on health outcomes and the impact of healthy cultures on employee performance.

 Josh Glynn, MBA